Do I Need a Special Visa or Permit for Xinjiang?

 If you haven’t yet applied for your China visa, I recommend Passport Visa Express.
 I’ve used them multiple times to get different types of Chinese visas (tourist, student, business).
 Each time I listed Xinjiang on the application or itinerary and I have never been denied.

-There’s even a Passport Visa Express coupon code for 10% off visa services that is part of the FarWestChina Xinjiang Travel Guide book.
+This link even includes a promo code for 10% off visa services via our partner website Travel China Cheaper.
+This can also be found in the highly rated FarWestChina Xinjiang Travel Guide book.
 I highly suggest you grab a copy before traveling to Xinjiang!

 Do I Need a Permit to Visit Xinjiang?